 Understand, I have never left the garage open when I’ve left my house so there’s no reason to assume I had done anything but that on this occasion.
 Yet, the more I tried to turn down the noise, the louder it became.
 With every crank of the pedals, the more I worried.
 Deciding I was ruining a perfectly good bike ride, I opted to return home and confirm the house was indeed secure.

-To turn around, I pulled into a driveway but due to its narrow width, I couldn’t complete the action.
+So, with my thoughts racing, to turn around, I pulled into a driveway but due to its narrow width, I couldn’t complete the action.
 I tried to put my feet down while straddling the frame, and waddle backwards to the street.
 Alas, due to the slope of the driveway, combined with my less-than-towering height, my feet couldn’t reach the ground.
 The bicycle (with me attached of course) began rolling backwards; before I could extricate myself, I lost balance.
 Upon realizing gravity was going to win this battle, I stretched out my arms to cushion the blow, landing with a severe THUD next on the curb to a garbage can.
 My right hand took the brunt of the impact; shortly before my jaw bounced against the concrete and my ribs smashed against the tubular frame of the bike, leaving me in a tangle on the street.

 As cars passed, I wondered if anyone would stop, or did they consider a middle-age guy laying in the sewer some sort of performance art or misplaced garbage?